View on phone

 ½ Tbsp (3 g)freshly grated ginger

-4stalks green onion, sliced lengthwise, cut into 2 cm strips
+5stalks green onion, sliced lengthwise, cut in 2 cm pieces

-- Pour the water overtop the cabbage and let the cabbage rest on the counter for at least 2 hours, or up to 6 hours.
+- Pour the water overtop and let the cabbage rest on the counter for 2 hours, tossing the cabbage every 30 minutes.

-- To a mason jar, add the cabbage and press it down firmly with a spoon, fully submerging the cabbage below a layer of brine*.
-Leave an inch (2cm) of "breathing room" at the top of each jar for the gas that's produced during fermentation.
+- Transfer to a mason jar and press it down firmly with a spoon.
+Leave an inch (2 cm) of "breathing room" at the top of each jar for the gas that's produced during fermentation.

 - Close tightly with a lid.
 Leave the kimchi on the counter overnight, away from direct sunlight or any heat sources.